Scheana Shay Celebrates Engagement to Brock Davies

 Shay Was Spotted Wearing a Massive Diamond Ring Designed by a Celebrity Jeweler

-While the engagement details have still not been revealed by the couple, Shay was seen wearing her large diamond ring while out in Los Angeles earlier this week.
+Earlier in the week, Shay was seen wearing her large diamond ring while out in Los Angeles earlier this week.
 E! noted that celebrity jeweler Kyle Chan designed the ring.
 Chan is the chosen designer for several past and present “Vanderpump Rules” stars, including Jax Taylor, who hired him to create the perfect “push present”—a blue diamond ring with a white diamond halo—for his wife, Brittany Cartwright, earlier this year.

 Shay’s massive ring was clearly spotted as she joined several of her “Vanderpump Rules” co-stars at the movie premiere for Randall Emmett’s film “Midnight in the Switchgrass” on July 19.
 Shay posed for photos on the premiere red carpet alongside Davies, and she was not shy about showing off her ring finger.